Q: What is Amazon Kinesis Data Streams?

 The following walks you through how Kinesis Data Streams uses Amazon KMS CMKs to encrypt a message before it is stored in the PUT path, and to decrypt it after it is retrieved in the GET path.
 Kinesis and Amazon KMS perform the following actions (including decryption) when you call putRecord(s) or getRecords on a data stream with server-side encryption enabled.

 - Data is sent from a customer’s Kinesis producer application (client) to Kinesis using SSL via HTTPS.

 - Data is received by Kinesis, stored in RAM, and encryption is applied to the payload and partition key of a record.

 - Kinesis requests a plaintext input keying material (IKM) and a copy of the IKM is encrypted by using the customer’s selected KMS master key.

-- AWS KMS creates an IKM, encrypts it by using the master key, and sends both the plaintext IKM and the encrypted IKM to Kinesis.
+- Amazon KMS creates an IKM, encrypts it by using the master key, and sends both the plaintext IKM and the encrypted IKM to Kinesis.

 - Kinesis uses the plaintext IKM to derive data keys that are unique per-record.

 - Kinesis encrypts the payload and partition key using the data keys and removes the plaintext key from memory.

 - Kinesis appends the encrypted IKM to the encrypted data.